Home Spark

 • maximize parallelism - the maximum parallelism possible when performing a join is the minimum of the three parameters below, so try maximizing the three parameters below -

-• maximum number of executors our cluster allows
+• maximum number of executors our cluster allows. recall it can be controlled via --num-executors

 • spark.sql.shuffle.partitions - this determines the number of partitions after a shuffle i.e. after a wide transformation happens. the default value of this is 200. so, in case of join, this will give the number of partitions of the joined dataset?